storecloudproject/tm-bench-for-dypos/tests/test-8-node-fixed-random-tx-size/random-tx-size/README.md

 - Percentage : 5% Size 1001 Byte - 10 KB

- TM-Bench is customized to generate transactions of fixed size (in bytes).
+ TM-Bench is customized to generate transactions of random size (in bytes).
 The number of clients (“c” = 4/”c”=8 ) is set to be same as the number of validator nodes (“N” = 8).
 Each client generates transactions of specified size and sends them to the configured validator node.
 All the 8 validator nodes receive transactions concurrently and the elected proposer node proposes the new blocks with transactions received by all the validators.
-The tests are run with fixed transaction sizes of 100, 500, 1K, 5K and 10K bytes for a duration (“T” = 5) of 5 seconds.
+The tests are run with random transaction sizes for a duration (“T” = 5) of 5 seconds.
 The transaction rate ("r") will be 500, 1000, 2000, 5000, and 10000.

-Tm-bench is customized where the transaction sizes are randomly computed subjected to the maximum size.
-The test setup will be same as Phase 1, except that the nodes are increased to 8 and tested two set of connections 4 and 8 respectively.

 **Environment and Tools**

-A cluster containing 4 validator nodes is set up on an Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
+A cluster containing 8 validator nodes is set up on an Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
 Each validator node runs on r3.xlarge instance with 4 CPUs, 30.5GB memory, and 80GB SSD drive.
 The nodes are located in the following regions.

 Nodes :  r3.xlarge instances